-The system KM,† where
+The system KM,4 where

-M:

-$$\Box \diamondsuit A \rightharpoonup \diamondsuit \Box A$$
+$$M: \Box \Diamond A \rightarrow \Diamond \Box A$$

-,

-is not first-order definable while KT4M (S4+M) as well as K4M are.
-[17]
+is not first-order definable, while KT4M (S4+M) as well as K4M are (Hughes and Cresswell, 1984).

-In quantum formalism the propositional logic underlying the Hilbert space is not a bare quantum logic since it possesses other properties, such as the Desarguesian one, as well.[9]
-Thus proper quantum propositional logic is stronger than quantum logic proper.
+In quantum formalism the propositional logic underlying the Hilbert space is not a bare quantum logic since it possesses other properties, such as the Desarguesian one, as well (Godowski and Greechie, 1984).
+Thus, proper quantum propositional logic is stronger than quantum logic proper.
 Whether this logic is characterized by a reflexive and symmetric relation of accessibility is an open question and therefore it makes sense to investigate other possibilities.